 Question 1: How long will this wood finish last?
 Exposure to sun, elevation, current state of wood, adverse conditions (hail ,snow) all will play a part in determining longevity.
 In addition the wood needs to be properly prepped before any finish is applied (Cleaned, brightened, sanded) to help in longevity.
 In general the south and west side of wood siding and logs should look at having maintenance done every 3 - 4 years.
 North and east sides every 4 - 6 years.
 Deck floors every 1 - 2 years for maintenance, rails every 2 - 3 years.
 I find that every time I add a maintenance coat, I'm able to take a longer interval before next maintenance.
 It behooves you to keep on a maintenance schedule because the cost is considerably less for maintenance than doing a full restoration (removing a failed finish due to neglect).

-Question 3: Will your products harm vegatation?
-I'm careful to only use products that are enviromentally friendly, no homemade concocsions or bleaches.
-If I'm using a stronger soap for restorations, I will pre-wet or tarp vegatation.
+Question 3: Will your products harm pets, or vegetation?
+I'm careful to only use products that are environmentally friendly, no homemade concoctions or bleaches.
+If I'm using a stronger soap for restorations, I will discuss at my job interview.

 Question 4: What about corn cobb blasting?
-Corn cobb blasting is a last resort, and I only use to remove multiple coats of paint on older structures.
+Corn cob blasting is a last resort to remove multiple coats of paint on older structures.
 This process is costly, messy, it felts and degrades the wood.
-If each timber is not thouroughly sanded after blasting, that felting will haunt in the future.
-Most over the counter finishes can be removed with a good wood soap, or gel, water, and a proffesional power washer.
-The trick to washing is to let the soap do the work of removing the old finish, so you don't have to aggresively blast the wood with anything. .
+If each timber is not thoroughly sanded after blasting, that felting will haunt in the future.
+Most over the counter finishes can be removed with a good wood soap, gel, water, and a professional power washer.
+The trick to washing is to let the soap do the work of removing the old finish, so you don't have to aggresively blast the wood with anything.

 Question 5: How long will it take you?
-In general 5 - 7 days on house contracts and 2 - 3 days on decks.
+In general 4 - 5 days on house contracts and 1 - 3 days on decks.
 I pride myself on being on schedule, and with the exemption of bad weather, I seldom have to re-schedule.
+The work I do is strenuous, so six hour days are my norm, but I make it up with my experience and 6"5" build.
 I do not move onto another project until I'm done with the current one at hand.

 Question 7: Why do you require half payment at start?
 With me showing up as scheduled prepared to start your job along with a previous bid interview shows I'm committed, and I only ask the same from my clients.
 On larger projects I am comfortable in material cost only which can be shipped directly to the job site.